lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     </div>

-Check the installation of Lightly SSL
+Check the installation of LightlySSL
 -------------------------------------
-To see if the Lightly SSL command-line tool was installed correctly, you can run the following command which will print the version of the installed Lightly SSL package:
+To see if the Lightly\ **SSL** command-line tool was installed correctly, you can run the following command which will print the version of the installed Lightly\ **SSL** package:

 .. code-block:: bash

     lightly-version

-If Lightly SSL was installed correctly, you should see something like this:
+If Lightly\ **SSL** was installed correctly, you should see something like this:

 .. code-block:: bash